Loans

 In addition, remember that extending the repayment length of a loan by refinancing could cost you more.
 Although you may receive lower monthly payments due to a repayment extension, you will ultimately pay more interest fees.
 Consider whether the long-term cost of a loan refinance is worth it.
 In certain instances, borrowers may be better off sticking with their current loan agreement.

-The Bottom Line: Auto Loan Refinancing With Bad Credit
+FAQs on Auto Refinancing With Poor Credit